Saturday & Sunday, September 26 – 27, 2020

 Admission is free.
 Regular parking fees apply.

-Learn how to harvest, preserve, and store your homegrown produce or Farmers’ Market bounty during Harvest Weekend.
-Join us at the Regenstein Fruit & Vegetable Garden for “how-to” demonstrations, shopping from local vendors, hands-on activities for kids and families, Garden Chef Series presentations, a cookbook swap, and more.
+Learn how to harvest, preserve, and store your homegrown produce or farmers’ market bounty during Harvest Weekend.
+Join us at the Regenstein Fruit & Vegetable Garden for “how-to” displays and demonstrations, fall gardening tips and techniques, shopping from local vendors, Garden Chef Series presentations, a cookbook swap, and more.

 Learn from the experts, celebrate the bounty

-Explore the world of bees and honey harvesting with volunteer beekeepers from the Fruit & Vegetable Garden and put your taste buds to the test with a honey tasting.
-Can you pick out the essences of locust, cranberry blossom, and buckwheat honey?
+Explore the world of beekeeping and honey harvesting with beekeepers on staff at the Chicago Botanic Garden and put your taste buds to the test with a honey tasting.
+Can you pick out the essences of linden, clover, and buckwheat honey?

 See how brooms are made using broom corn with visiting broom maker John Spannagel.